Art-Sells/Arells/Build-Notes.md

     Learn more > (Vavity (V))

 ### Vavity (take everything from vavity.info)
 - Change desc to: Investment losses are a human psychology issue (replace bear markets with investment losses in vavity info and readme) so Vavity solves this psychologically through technical autonomy.
-By eliminating investment losses etc etc (in github also...)
+By eliminating investment losses etc etc (in github also..., remove "cryptocurrency" from it and make it simply (remove Bitcoin and make it general))

 ### Metatags/ Description (all pages.tsx & components)
 - Add unique favicons (and add to online tests)